Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Finsler Metric on Weighted Projective Spaces

 exists and is finite.
-The space \(\P_{\q}\) is path-connected, as it is the quotient of \(\C^{n+1} \setminus \{0\}\) under a continuous group action, ensuring such curves exist.
-The infimum over all smooth curves is finite, as \( F([z], v) \geq 0 \), and a geodesic path, which exists in Finsler manifolds \cite{BaoChernShen2000}, yields a finite length.
-Invariance of \( F([z], v) \) under the scaling action ensures the integral depends only on the equivalence classes \([z]\) and \([w]\), making \( d_F([z], [w]) \) well-defined.
+The space $\P_q^{\circ}$ is path-connected, being the quotient of the connected set $(\C^{*})^{n+1}$ under the scaling action, so such curves exist; the infimum over them is therefore finite and nonnegative.
+Invariance of $F([z], v)$ under the scaling action ensures the integral depends only on the equivalence classes $[z]$ and $[w]$, making $d_F ([z], [w])$ well-defined.